brianrhea/Front-end-Developer-Interview-Questions/README.md

 #### HTML Questions:

 * What does a `doctype` do?

+> The doctype declaration tells the browser which version of HTML the page is using (i.e. 4.01 strict, 4.01 transitional, HTML5, etc).
+If no doctype declaration exists, the browser will render the page in quirks mode rather than standards mode.

+> Modern browsers don't care about the exact doctype, all it's needed for is to trigger standards mode.
+This is why the HTML5 doctype is so simple: <!DOCTYPE html> There's no need for a specific version today or in the future because all we're doing is telling the browser to operate in standards mode.

 * What's the difference between standards mode and quirks mode?
 * What's the difference between HTML and XHTML?
 * Are there any problems with serving pages as `application/xhtml+xml`?